stellar/freighter/docs/docs/guide/usingFreighterNode.md

 Similar to `getPublicKey` above, this will transmit user data from Freighter to an authorized app.

 _NOTE:_ An important difference between `getUserInfo` and `getPublicKey` is that `getPublicKey` will prompt a user to allow authorization if they had not previously done so. `getUserInfo` will _not_ prompt the user.
 If your app has not been authorized, or if a user needs to authenticate inside of Freighter, you will simply receive no data.
 Use with caution as you may need to use other checks to ensure a good UX.
-See below for an ecample
+See below for an example

 ```javascript
 import {